fibbojs/fibbo/docs/guide/core/components.md

 ## What is a component ?

-A component is a class that extends the [`FComponent`](/api/core/classes/FComponent) class.
+A component extends the [`FComponent`](/api/core/classes/FComponent) class.
 It represents an object in a scene, will be rendered, updated, and interacted with.

 It is mainly composed of the following attributes :
 - [`transform`](/guide/core/transforms) : The position, rotation, and scale of the component.
 It can be accessed and modified using getters and setters.